dch42/ipx/README.md

 ### How It Works

-The iPod stores audio files in a collection of subdirectories of the `iPod_Control/Music/` directory, incrementing upwards from `F00`.
+The iPod stores audio files in a collection of subdirectories of the `iPod_Control/Music/` directory, incrementing from `F00`.
 The files themselves are named as strings of four uppercase alphabetical characters.

-Example:
+Example structure:
 ~~~
 /Volumes/IPOD/iPod_Control/Music/
 ├── F00